pomortaz/azure-powershell/src/ResourceManager/KeyVault/Commands.KeyVault/help/Remove-AzureKeyVaultKey.md

 ## DESCRIPTION
 The Remove-AzureKeyVaultKey cmdlet deletes a key in a key vault.
-If the key was accidentally deleted the key can be recovered using Undo-AzureKeyVaultKeyDeletion by a user with special 'recover' permissions.
+If the key was accidentally deleted the key can be recovered using Undo-AzureKeyVaultKeyRemoval by a user with special 'recover' permissions.
 This cmdlet has a value of high for the **ConfirmImpact** property.

 ## EXAMPLES